mavenlink/brainstem-adaptor/README.md

 ## License

-Brainstem Adaptor was created by Mavenlink, Inc. and are available under the MIT License.
+Brainstem Adaptor was created by Mavenlink, Inc. and available under the MIT License.